 The Student Initiated Recruitment and Retention Committee is a collective effort of students catering to the needs of local and academic communities.
-The committee will assist historically underrepresented, low-income, and under resourced students and organizations in establishing the fundamental interaction needed to create a long-term recruitment and retention program within our UCSB community.
-The committee will be comprised of members and organizations of all ethnic groups, providing a culturally diverse environment while working towards increasing diversity at our campus.
+The Committee will assist historically underrepresented, low-income, and under resourced students and organizations in establishing the fundamental interaction needed to create a long-term recruitment and retention program within our UCSB community.
+The Committee will be comprised of members and organizations of all ethnic groups, providing a culturally diverse environment while working towards increasing diversity at our campus.
 It will provide a unified space for all organizations to maintain and create recruitment and retention programs, as well as offer resources to facilitate interaction amongst students, faculty, and administration.
-Furthermore, the committee will provide multilateral support, stemming from various associations to promote student leadership, empowerment and coalition building.
+Furthermore, the Committee will provide multilateral support, stemming from various associations to promote student leadership, empowerment and coalition building.
 By developing common goals, securing resources and garnering long term support from the various campus organizations.
 The Student Initiated Recruitment and Retention Committee will foster guidance and support for underrepresented communities in the pursuit of higher education.

-- B) Membership:

-- 1) Voting Membership: Staff:
+- 1) Elected Membership:

 - a) Two (2) Co-Presidents

 - b) Two (2) Retention Co-Chairs

 - c) Two (2) Outreach Co-Chairs

 - d) One (1) Treasurer

 - e) One (1) Community Builder

 - f) One (1) Secretary

-- g) Two (2) Publicity / Ourstorian Coordinators
+- g) Two (2) Publicity/Ourstorian Coordinators

+- 2) Voting Members:

+- a) All elected membership

+- b) Any student who attends four (4) or more meetings a year

-- 2) One (1) representative from each of the following organizations:
+- 3) One (1) non-voting representative from each of the following organizations:

-- a) El Congreso
+- a) Congreso

-- b) MUJER
+- b) MUIER

 - c) Black Student Union

 - d) Hermanos Unidos

 - e) Hermanas Unidas

 - f) Kapatirang Pilipino

 - g) American Indian Student Association

-- h) Any student who attends four (4) meetings a year
+- h) Attorney General

+- i) Committee on Committees Chair

-- aa) In the case that the representatives listed above are unable to attend meetings or send a proxy, the committee, with a two-thirds (2/3) vote, may excuse their absence.
+- aa) In the case that the representatives listed above are unable to attend meetings or send a proxy, the Committee, with a two-thirds (2/3) vote, may excuse their absence.

-- bb) Students listed under the "non-voting membership" section may be granted voting privileges if and only if they meet two (2) requirements which are:

-- i) Liaisons must be an undergraduate student.

-- ii) Liaisons must attend four (4) meetings a year.

-- 3) Non-voting membership:
+- 4) Non-voting membership:

-- a) One (1) Liaison from each of the following entities:
+One (1) liaison from each of the following entities:

+- a) AS President

 - b) UCSB Student Initiated Outreach (SIO) Committee

 - c) AS External Vice President of Statewide Affairs Office

 - d) AS External Vice President of Local Affairs Office

 - e) AS Student Commission On Racial Equality

+- f) AS Finance Board

+- g) AS Senate

+- h) AS Advisor

+- i) AS Executive Director